-In the Educators' Guide for your course, explore the table in the section titled Connecting Mathematical Habits of Mind and Mathematics Content that shows how the Mathematical Habits of Mind can be integrated into tasks appropriate for students in your course.
+In your grade-level Educators' Guide, explore the table in the section titled Connecting Mathematical Habits of Mind and Mathematics Content that shows how the Mathematical Habits of Mind can be integrated into tasks appropriate for students in your grade-level or course.

-As you read through the content of the Educators' Guides, notice the recurring references to the Mathematical Habits of Mind (MHM) as the content standards of the course are addressed.
+As you read through the content of the Educators' Guides, notice the recurring references to the Mathematical Habits of Mind (MHM) as the grade-level content standards are addressed.
 As you plan lessons, several Mathematical Habits of Mind will be evident in each lesson as they interact and overlap with each other.
 The Mathematical Habits of Mind describe ways in which developing students of mathematics increasingly engage with the subject matter as they grow in mathematical maturity and expertise throughout the elementary, middle, and high school years.
 The Mathematical Habits of Mind must be taught as carefully and practiced as intentionally as the Mathematics Content Standards are.
 Neither type should be isolated from the other; mathematics instruction is most effective when these two aspects of the West Virginia College- and Career-Readiness Standards for Mathematics come together as a powerful whole.